deadshotsb/Synthetic-Image-Generation/README.md

 </ul>

 ## Local Machine installation ##
-If you do not have a working installation of these packages, the easiest way to install scikit-learn is using `pip`
+If you do not have a working installation of these packages, the easiest way to install is using `pip`

 `pip install <package name >`